infinum/android_dbinspector/README.md

 ### Usage
 _DbInspector_ can be invoked **explicitly** or **implicitly**.
 * explicitly - call _DbInspector.show()_ anywhere and anytime that you see fit, like _onClick_ methods, lambdas or similar.
-* implicitly - add an exposed Activity in your application manifest that in return creates a launcher icon for _DbInspector_ for the application implenenting it
+* implicitly - add an exposed Activity in your application manifest that in return creates a launcher icon for _DbInspector_ for the application implementing it

 **Explicit**
 ```kotlin